elilionel7/Las-Vegas-Restaurant_Inspection/README.md

 Code Overview
 The code consists of several functions and steps:

-Data preprocessing: The code performs data cleaning and preprocessing tasks such as converting data types, handling missing values, and transforming variables.
+Data preprocessing: The code performs a thourough data cleaning and preprocessing.
+Such as converting data types, handling missing values, transforming variables, repla.

 Exploratory Data Analysis (EDA): The code includes EDA to gain insights into the dataset.
 It visualizes the distribution of categorical variables and explores relationships between variables.

-Model Training: The code trains several models for predicting restaurant inspection grades.
+Model Training: I used three models for predicting the inspection grades.
 The models include Logistic Regression, Random Forest, and XGBoost.
-The models are evaluated using cross-validation and metrics such as accuracy, precision, recall, F1 score, and ROC AUC.
+The models are evaluated using cross-validation and metrics(accuracy, precision, recall, F1 score, and ROC AUC).

 Model Evaluation: The code evaluates the trained models using various metrics and generates performance visualizations such as confusion matrices and precision-recall curves.